AfsarAhmedBabu/Custom-Payload-JWT-Spring-Boot/README.md

-# Sample-HRMS-JWT-Spring-Boot
+# Cutom-Token-HRMS-JWT-Spring-Boot

-This example project shows how to use jwt token based authentication and authorization on API call.
+This example project shows how to create and use jwt token using custom payload instead of UserDetails as payload on authentication and authorization.

 API for registering new user: /register